Starlink Satellite Internet Canada: Is It Worth It in 2026?

 |---|---|---|---|---|---|

-| Fibre (Bell, Telus, SaskTel) | 100 to 1,500 Mbps | 3 to 10ms | ✅ Usually | Urban, suburban | $60–$120 |
+| Fibre (Bell, TELUS, SaskTel, regional fibre) | 100 Mbps to multi-gigabit | 3 to 10ms | Usually | Urban, suburban, some rural fibre builds | $60–$130 |

-| Cable (Rogers, Shaw/Freedom) | 75 to 1,000 Mbps | 10 to 25ms | ✅ Usually | Urban, suburban | $55–$110 |
+| Cable (Rogers Xfinity / former Shaw network, Eastlink, Videotron) | 75 to 1,500+ Mbps | 10 to 25ms | Usually | Urban, suburban, some towns | $55–$120 |

-| Fixed wireless (5G/LTE) | 25 to 500 Mbps | 20 to 50ms | ✅ Usually | Near towers | $50–$130 |
+| Fixed wireless (5G/LTE) | 25 to 500 Mbps | 20 to 50ms | Usually, but check caps and throttling | Near towers | $50–$130 |

-| DSL | 5 to 50 Mbps | 15 to 40ms | ⚠️ Varies | Most areas with phone lines | $40–$80 |
+| DSL | 5 to 50 Mbps | 15 to 40ms | Varies | Older phone-line areas | $40–$80 |

-| Traditional satellite (Xplore GEO) | 50 to 100 Mbps | 500 to 700ms | ❌ Capped + throttled | Anywhere with sky view | $100–$130 |
+| Traditional geostationary satellite | Often 25 to 100 Mbps | 500 to 700ms | Often capped, throttled, or managed | Remote areas with sky view | $100–$130+ |

 The bottom line on comparisons: If fibre or cable is available at your address with speeds above 100 Mbps, it will generally provide a better, cheaper, and more consistent experience than Starlink.
 If you are limited to DSL, traditional satellite, or spotty fixed wireless, Starlink is almost certainly a significant upgrade.
 The unique advantage of Starlink is that it works almost everywhere in Canada, including places where no wired infrastructure exists.

-For detailed comparisons with specific Canadian providers, see our guides: Starlink vs. Xplore satellite, Bell Fibe vs Starlink, Rogers vs Starlink, Telus vs Starlink.
+For detailed comparisons with specific Canadian providers, see our guides: Starlink vs. Xplore satellite, Bell Fibe vs Starlink, Rogers vs Starlink, TELUS vs Starlink.

 Is Starlink Reliable?